stuyvesant-cs/dwlessons/nextcs/04_terminal.md

   - Paste your entire public key into the "Key" field.
 And add a label to the "title" field (e.g. "Stuy CS lab"
   - Click "Add SSH key" and possibly, confirm your git password.

---
+---
+template: main

+### Test Your Key
-- TO TEST YOUR KEYS - Use the following command:
+Use the following command:
 - `$ ssh -T git@github.com` after this command you will be prompted to type the ssh-key password that you chose when creating the key.
 - Read the response message from the above step!
 If it worked, you should see a message like this:
     - `Hi jonalf!
 You've successfully authenticated, but GitHub does not provide shell access.`

 ---